StrangeBeeCorp/docs/docs/Organization/cases-list/observables.md

 1. Type the **Value**.
 1. Select **TLP**, (White/Green/Amber/Red) from the options.
 1. Select **PAP**, (White/Green/Amber/Red) from the options.
-1. Switch the toggle button for **Is IOC**.
+1. Switch the on button for **Is IOC**.
 (IoC repository contains objects, and each of the objects contain a specific piece of information.)
-1. Switch the toggle button for **Has Been Sighted**.
+1. Switch on the button for **Has Been Sighted**.
-1. Switch the toggle button for **Ignore Similarity**.
+1. Switch on the button for **Ignore Similarity**.
 1. Add Tags.
 (Refer to [`Add tags`](../cases/adding_to_a_case.md#add-tags)).
 1. Type the **Description**.
 1. Click **Save and add another** button.